ben0bi/RUNPIXI.js/README.txt

 That's about it.

-The main stage can be scrolled with the arrow keys and asdw.
+The main stage can be scrolled with the (0.6.0: ctrl +) arrow keys and (0.6.0 not) asdw.
 There are more and more functionalities, see the documentation below.

 COMPOSER